Can I expect to get crew for all aspects of production?

 What equipment is available?

-Apart from specialist cameras such as the Phantom etc, there is pretty much everything you will need here, including RED Epic, RED Dragon, Arri Alexa, 35mm, Sony and Panasonic HD and everything else can be rented out.
+Apart from specialist cameras such as Phantom, etc., there is pretty much everything you will need here, including RED Epic, RED Dragon, Arri Alexa, 35mm, Sony and Panasonic HD and everything else can be rented out.
 D-Seven Motion Pictures can also use Canon equipment for your shooting needs.

 Does the UAE have Carnet?